ga4gh/ga4gh-starter-kit-data-connect/README.md

 **NOTE:** The unit and end-to-end test suite is predicated on a preconfigured database.
 The SQLite dev database must be present for tests to pass.

+## Configuration
+Please see the [Configuration page](./CONFIGURATION.md) for instructions on how to configure the DRS service with custom properties.

 ## Dev datasets

 The SQLite dev database is preconfigured with two datasets to aid development and testing.
 The following datasets are included: